godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 **Solution:**

 Run the database upgrade scripts ourselves.
-There are upgrade scripts for the suppoerted databases: derby, mysql, oracle and postgres.
+There are upgrade scripts for the supported databases: derby, mysql, oracle and postgres.
 In each folder is a README which explains what needs to be done.

     :::shell
     updatedb